umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/list-views.md

 ## Setting the view of a field

-With field views, you can customize the markup of the field in the list view so you can show richer visualizations of the field's content.
+With field views, you can customize the markup the list view's field so you can show richer visualizations of the field's content.
 For more information you can check the [Field Views Documentation](field-views.md).

 ### **SetView(string viewComponentName) : KonstruktListViewFieldConfigBuilder&lt;TEntityType, TValueType&gt;**